mrhrifat/airbnb/README.md

 ## Airbnb

 This is an clone website of Airbnb.
-I'm creating this wesbite to practice Material UI best practices.
+I'm creating this wesbite to practice Material UI with real example & best practices.

 ## License